FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 > Step: support wildcard match:
 >> `/JSON/*Controller.java*controller.*Controller#*/*/MASK(encryptionKey)/*/MD5(sessionId|session_id)`

-> placeholder: should be base 62 for [vector of MD5/SHA1/SHA256 and key for AES]; may leave it empty then it will use default *
+> placeholder: should be base 62 GMP for [vector of MD5/SHA1/SHA256 and key for AES]; may leave it empty then it will use default *

 > Currently supported